macimax/WIKI_STEPMANIA/Play-Modes.md

 ### Normal / Regular
 Your regular play mode, normally with 3 stages, plus an [[Extra Stage]] if the player gets all AA's or higher (and Extra Stage is enabled), plus a Special Stage (More commonly known as Encore Extra Stage or One More Extra Stage) if the player passes the Extra Stage.

-When Event Mode is enabled there are infinite stages and no Extra Stage.
+When Event Mode is enabled there are infinite stages, no TOTAL RESULTS and no Extra Stage.

 Some themes uses this default mode and don't be changed, some themes show ScreenEvaluationStage (Results on actual stage) regards if any player passes or fails the song, and if the player passes FINAL STAGE, EXTRA STAGE or ENCORE EXTRA, the last result is showned and changes to ScreenEvaluationSummary (TOTAL RESULTS).